St Mary-at-Finchley

 but only say the word, and I shall be healed.

-as we await the coming of your Son our Lord;
+the kingdom of your Son Jesus Christ our Lord.

 Amen.